Customer-Segmentation-capstone-project/customer-segmentation/README.md

 ## Overview

 - Project Description Describes what your project is and why it is important

-Using historical eCommerce data from the Brazilian online platform OLIST, we will build a profile for Brazilian customer eCommerce spending habits to recommmend Amazon products to Brazilian customers.

 - Briefly describe the project goal, dataset, and problem statement.
 - Project Goal Clearly states what your project sets out to do and how the information gained can be applied to the real world

+Using historical eCommerce data from the Brazilian online platform OLIST, we will build a profile for Brazilian customer eCommerce spending habits to recommmend Amazon products to Brazilian customers.

+The goal of our project is to identify customer segments that exhibit similar purchasing patterns and characteristics.
+This data could be used to target marketing strategies, which can reduce marketing costs while also increasing its effectiveness.
+This project can also be used to create a personalized customer shopping experience, which can increase customer satisfaction and lead to customer reorders.

+We will be using publicly available data for customer purchase data from a Brazilian

 - Initial Hypotheses Initial questions used to focus your project

+We have questions.
+Such as what are the questions?

 ## Dataset

 - Provide a description of the dataset, including the number of records, features, and target variable.
 - Include a link to the dataset source, if available.
 - Data dictionary

+The datasets we will be working with are a public dataset from the Brazilian eCommerce website OLIST, this dataset can be downloaded from: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce.

+We will be combining this customer purchase data with product data scraped from Amazon products which is located at: https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset.

 ## Setup